Yorkshire Terrier Blog

 Once you have resolved issues of separation anxiety and your dog feels safe when you are not around you can let spend a few nights with you, but don’t let it get used to it.
 The problems can reoccur.

 Yorkies can develop different forms of anxiety due to their clingy personality and a vast quantity of energy.
-Nevertheless, there are a few ways to calm them down on a daily basis and avoid bigger problems.
+Nevertheless, there are a few ways to calm them down on a daily-basis and avoid bigger problems.

 There are a few medications that work on a neurochemical level and some solutions are hemp extracts and essential oils.
+Some owners swear to the power of scent of lavender oil.
+Therefore, maybe you can place a nice essential oil diffuser in your home and monitor whether your Yorkie’s sleeping will get improved.

 Another way to avoid anxiety is to play with your dogs every minute you can.
 If you notice your dog full of nervous energy running out with no goal, you can turn that negativity into fun playtime.
 There are a few games that you can play with them and also provide them with numerous toys ideal for small dogs.
+For example, you can play a tug-of-war game or fetch game outside.
+These games will help them get pleasantly tired before sleep.

 In order to calm your dog, you will need to give them your full attention.
 If they feel a lack of attention, it can then trigger anxiety attacks.
 In some cases, you can also put the crate in your room.
 But just on some occasions.